 - Plant Nectar Flowers: These provide essential nourishment for adult butterflies.
 You can find a list of suitable nectar plants here.

-- Control Predators: Predatory and parasitic wasps, like paper wasps and Vespula species, are significant threats to native butterflies.
+- Control Predators: Predatory wasps, like paper wasps and Vespula species, are significant threats to native butterflies.
 Controlling these pests can make a huge difference.

 - Donate: Donations are vital to the success of this project.
 If you’d like to contribute, you can donate here.

-Together, we can help restore the red admiral to its rightful place in Auckland - creating a thriving home for this rare and beautiful butterfly once more.
+Together, we can help restore the red admiral to its rightful place in Auckland and the whole of Aotearoa - creating a thriving home for this rare and beautiful butterfly once more.